How to Choose Snowboard Boots

 Picking the right snowboard boots can have a huge effect on how you ride and whether you are in pain or not!
-Here is our guide to getting the right size, the right stiffness and the right lacing on your boot so you can spend your days shredding on the hill in complete control and comfort
+Here is our guide to getting the right size, the right stiffness, and the right lacing on your boot so you can spend your days shredding on the hill in complete control and comfort

 How should snowboard boots fit?

-Snowboard boots should be a snug fit so that you have maximum support for foot and all your movements are directly transferred into your board.
+Snowboard boots should be a snug fit so that you have maximum support for your foot and all your movements are directly transferred into your board.

-When first trying on a boot your toe should just touch the end of the boot, then when the boot is tightened and you give a little flex from your ankle your toe should just pull back from the end of the boot.
+When first trying on a boot your toe should just touch the end of the boot, then when the boot is tightened and you give a little flex from your ankle, your toe should just pull back from the end of the boot.

-Do Snowboard boot run big or small?
+Do Snowboard boots run big or small?

 Snowboard sizing should be the same as your normal shoe size, although it’s a good idea to get your feet measured if you’re not sure or if you’re in between sizes.

-After working for a few seasons in snowboard rental, I’ve learnt that it’s a common misconception that you should go for a size up from your normal shoe size so that they are more comfortable, but boots that are too big can also lead to problems.
+After working for a few seasons in snowboard rental, I’ve learned that it's a common misconception that you should go for a size up from your normal shoe size so that they are more comfortable, but boots that are too big can also lead to problems.

 Boots that are either too big or too small can cause a range of problems from lack of control of your board to painful feet when you’re riding.